Judaism and Mormonism: Afterlife

 Jewish beliefs with regard to an afterlife are highly variable.
 Physical resurrection of the dead at the time of the Mashiach is a traditional belief (with some European Jews being buried facing Jerusalem, so they would be ready on that day).
 Other Jewish sages promoted the idea of a purely spiritual resurrection.
 Adherents of Reform Judaism and Reconstructionist Judaism are more likely to believe in a general Messianic Age than in a physical Moshiach, with or without resurrection.
 There is also the possibility of reincarnation in some cases.

 In general, religious Jews believe that the soul undergoes a period of reflection and penance after death, before moving on to whatever comes next.
 This period does not exceed 12 months, and Jewish mourners will say special prayers for the dead during this time, to ease the departed soul's passage.
 (See Kaddish).

 Heaven and Hell as they are understood in Christian theology are roughly analogous to the Jewish Olam habah and Gehenna, with certain major differences.
 Jewish faiths generally agree that reward in the afterlife or world to come, whatever its form, is not exclusive to Jews, and that punishment in the afterlife is not eternal but corrective.

 The Latter-Day Saint movement teaches of a physical resurrection for some beginning with the resurrection of Christ.
 At the time of the second coming of Christ there will be a general resurrection of the dead.
-It is held by the LDS Church that between the time of an individual's death and resurrection, the individual inhabits an intermediary afterlife in the Spirit world, corresponding to Tartarus.
+It is held by the LDS Church that between the time of an individual's death and resurrection, the individual inhabits an intermediary afterlife in the Spirit world.
 The nature of this afterlife depends on the individual.
 Deceased persons who lived good lives and repented during their life of any major sins they had committed are said to inhabit Paradise.
 However, spirits inhabiting spirit paradise may also receive an assignment to do "missionary work" to other souls in paradise or to the souls in spirit prison, the condition in which Latter-Day Saints believe the spirits of the "rebellious and ungodly" reside.
 The term "spirit prison" is sometimes used to describe the condition of any spirit who is awaiting being taught the gospel or having the opportunity to accept ordinances that allow them to progress in gaining further knowledge during their time in the spirit world.
 Latter-Day Saints hold that missionary work in the spirit world was started by Christ during the days between his death and resurrection (Doctrine and Covenants 138).